The Memo: Team Biden seeks to seize back the limelight with 2024 argument

 The Biden campaign official argued that polls were less important than other metrics that are linked to tangible behavior in a stronger way, such as consumer confidence.

-“I think reporters and others should think about whether these polls or [things like] soaring consumer confidence are the better indicators.
+“I think reporters and others should think about whether these polls or [things such as] soaring consumer confidence are the better indicators.
 Consumer confidence reflects how people are actually acting.”

 There is a whole other argument, however, made by some Democrats.